Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Whalan has an income below the national average.
-The median income is $41,656 and the average income stands at $45,906.
-In contrast, Greater Sydney has a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Whalan would be approximately $45,347 (median) and $49,973 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Whalan all fall between the 4th and 10th percentiles nationally.
-The largest income segment comprises 27.9% earning $800 - 1,499 weekly (1,794 residents), unlike surrounding regions where 30.9% earn within the $1,500 - 2,999 range.
-Housing affordability pressures are severe in Whalan, with only 78.0% of income remaining, ranking at the 7th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Whalan, median income is $41,656 and average income is $45,906.
+This is below Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, adjusted for Wage Price Index growth of 8.86%, median income in Whalan is estimated at approximately $45,347 and average income at $49,973.
+According to the 2021 Census, incomes in Whalan fall between the 4th and 10th percentiles nationally for households, families, and individuals.
+The largest income bracket in Whalan comprises 27.9% earning $800 - $1,499 weekly (1,794 residents), unlike surrounding regions where 30.9% earn $1,500 - $2,999 weekly.
+Housing affordability pressures are severe, with only 78.0% of income remaining after housing costs, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income